timescale/docs/use-timescale/integrations/observability-alerting/aws-cloudwatch.md

 import ExporterRegionNote from 'versionContent/_partials/_cloud-integrations-exporter-region.mdx';

-# Integrate Timescale services with third-party monitoring tools
+# Integrate Timescale services with AWS CloudWatch

-You can export your service telemetry to a third-party monitoring tool, such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
+You can export your service telemetry to [AWS CloudWatch][cloudwatch] for third-party metrics monitoring.
 Exported metrics include CPU usage, RAM usage, and storage.

 ## Export telemetry data